Size and appearance

 The Great Sphinx

 Right next to the causeway leading from Khafre’s valley temple to the mortuary temple sits the first truly colossal sculpture in Egyptian history: the Great Sphinx.
-This close association indicates that this massive depiction of a recumbent lion with the head of a king was carved for Khafre.
+This close physical association (along with other evidence) indicates that this massive depiction of a recumbent lion with the head of a king was carved for Khafre.

 The Sphinx is carved from the bedrock of the Giza plateau, and it appears that the core blocks used to construct the king’s valley temple were quarried from the layers of stone that run along the upper sides of this massive image.

 The lion was a royal symbol as well as being connected with the sun as a symbol of the horizon; the fusion of this powerful animal with the head of the pharaoh was an icon that survived and was often used throughout Egyptian history.
 The king’s head is on a smaller scale than the body.
 This appears to have been due to a defect in the stone; a weakness recognized by the sculptors who compensated by elongating the body.

 Directly in front of the Sphinx is a separate temple dedicated to the worship of its cult, but very little is known about it since there are no Old Kingdom texts that refer to the Sphinx or its temple.
 The temple is similar to Khafre’s mortuary temple and has granite pillars forming a colonnade around a central courtyard.
 However, it is unique in that it has two sanctuaries—one on the east and one on the west—likely connected to the rising and setting sun.